 - Smokers may take several times to quit smoking successfully, so it’s important to keep giving advice at every opportunity.

-- Smokers are up to four times more likely to quit smoking successfully with support from the NHS Stop Smoking Services.
+- Smokers are up to four times more likely to quit smoking successfully with support from local Stop Smoking Services.

 - Over 60% of smokers want to quit.